letoram/durden/README.md

 currently mapped functions.
 Make sure that arcan is built with support for builtin frameservers for terminal, decode, encode, etc.

+Durde looks for a named pipe (FIFO) in APPLTEMP (usually the same as the appl dir specified as last argument to arcan) with the name durden\_cmd.
+This pipe can be used so send external commands (request rescanning displays and other costly operations) and to update the statusbar.
+For instance, using i3status:

+    mkfifo c ~/durden/durden_cmd
+    i3status | sed -e 's/^/status:/' > ~/durden/durden_cmd

 Repository
 =====